Offensive-Panda/ProcessInjectionTechniques/README.md

   <img width="500px" src="Assets/PE.jpg" />
 </div>

 This comprehensive process injection series is crafted for cybersecurity enthusiasts, researchers, and professionals who aim to stay at the forefront of the field.
-It serves as a central repository of knowledge, offering in-depth exploration of various process injection techniques used by adversaries.
+It serves as a central repository of knowledge, offering in-depth exploration of various process injection techniques and methods used by adversaries.

 --------------------------------------------------